Should your wood pallets be made of hardwood or softwood?

 In most cases, with good design and sourcing decisions, hardwood still rules.
 There are exceptions, but they are just that, exceptions.
 If you are in hardwood country, and you use softwood, you could probably do better!

 The opinions stated above are those of the contributor and do not necessarily reflect the views of PackagingRevolution.net.
-To speak to Tyson and find out more about the innovative wood pallet solutions offered by The Pallet Alliance, Inc., visit www.tpai.com.
+To find out more, visit www.tpai.com.